-All of Spain celebrates the day of Resurrection of Jesus differently: Some paint eggs in colours like the Germans do.
+All of Spain celebrates the day of the Resurrection of Jesus differently, painting eggs in colors, as they represent either the unity of the family or the blood of Jesus.
 This tradition has been going on since the year 1767.

-In other places a corn dolly is burned or the pastor throws sweets from the balcony to the crowd after mass.
-On the Canary Island La Palma the people don’t search for eggs but for the sculpture of Saint Mary: During the Procesión del Encuentro the men walk through the streets with the sculpture of Jesus, looking for the sculpture of Saint Mary.
+In other places, a corn dolly is burned or the pastor throws sweets from the balcony to the crowd after mass.
+On the Canary Island La Palma, people don’t search for eggs, but for the sculpture of Saint Mary.
+During the Procesión del Encuentro, the men walk through the streets with the sculpture of Jesus while looking for the sculpture of Saint Mary.

 - Beware of climbing up a tree!
 You could transform into a monkey.